kudashevs/php-8-new-features/README.md

 This repo contains a list of PHP 8 new features, as well as their usage examples.
 More information about PHP 8 new features you can find on [the official release page](https://www.php.net/releases/8.0/en.php).
-Also, the repo contains a Dockerfile that allows you to build a PHP 8 image with all these examples (it gives you the possibility to get familiar with the latest changes in PHP 8 and how they work, without installing it on your computer).
+Also, the repo contains a Dockerfile that allows you to build a PHP 8 image with all these examples (it gives you the possibility to get familiar with the latest changes in PHP 8 and how they work without installing it on your computer).

 ### Table of Contents
 [Usage](#usage)